AbhinaySrikanth/GatePassGenerator/README.md

 # GatePassGenerator
-Here’s an improved, clear, and original README file for your project, tailored to your answers and best practices for PHP/MySQL intranet applications.
-This will help users deploy and use your Visitor Management System without confusion.

----

-## Visitor Management System

 A simple PHP-based web application for managing and recording visitors within an organization.
 Designed for intranet deployment, this system supports one admin account and allows easy registration and tracking of multiple visitors.

 ---